Register your company in Hong Kong with our Special Anniversary discount!

 Both of these are the two simplest things that can be found in the articles of association.

-Additionally, the purpose of the company, or the reason it was created, will need to be shared as well.
+Additionally, the purpose of the company, or the reason it was created, will need to be shared.

 However, it will have to be in there and stated clearly.